MikaelEngvall/MikaelEngvall/README.md

 ## Projects

 Here are a few noteworthy projects I've worked on:
 1. Headhunter backend (https://github.com/MikaelEngvall/headhunter-backend) - AI assisted job adverts creator
 2. Headhunter frontend (https://github.com/MikaelEngvall/headhunter-frontend)
 Feel free to explore my GitHub repositories for more projects and code samples.

 ## Get in Touch

 - LinkedIn: [My LinkedIn](https://www.linkedin.com/in/mikaelengvall/)
 - Email: [Email Address](mailto:mikael.engvall.me@gmail.com)

-Let's connect and discuss exciting opportunities or collaborate on interesting projects!
+- Let's connect and discuss exciting opportunities or collaborate on interesting projects!
 </div>

 <!---
 MikaelEngvall/MikaelEngvall is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- 🎓 Pursuing excellence in software development through hands-on experience and continuous education.
 You can click the Preview link to take a look at your changes.
 --->